ryanjob42/snakemake-scratchpad/basics/README.md

 This directory shows off some of the basics of using Snakemake.

 ## Usage
-To run these tests yourself, simply activate the Conda environment and run Snakemake from this directory.
+To run this example yourself, simply activate the Conda environment and run Snakemake from this directory.

 ```shell
 # Make sure you've installed the environment,